Where you can find us

 BACP registered member no 00923678

 I will listen to and accept what you say without judging.
 I work within the BACP ethical framework.
-I will navigate a path if one emerges which links themes in your life in order to help you clarify in your own mind where changes might need to be made or instead acceptance reached.
+I will help navigate a path linking themes in your life in order to help clarify where changes might need to be made or instead acceptance reached.

 I have been working for 10 years now with many people from all walks of life for whom counselling really has been so helpful.
 I find I am able to use my experience to take account of a client's needs - emotional and practical - in order set up realistic new tailor-made approaches which work for the individual.